processone/rtb/README.md

 ## Parameters of the MQTT scenario

-These group of parameters are specific to the MQTT scenario only.
+This group of parameters are specific to the MQTT scenario only.
 The parameters described here are applied per single session.

 ### Mandatory parameters